Mylo90/CO2-Mask/README.md

 Key Features:

-CO2 Monitoring: Tracks exhaled CO2 concentration in real-time.
-Temperature Sensing: Measures the temperature near the user's mouth for added insights.
+CO2 Monitoring: Tracks exhaled CO2 concentration in real-time. br / Temperature Sensing: Measures the temperature near the user's mouth for added insights.
 Bluetooth Connectivity: Wirelessly transmits data to a paired device for easy monitoring.
 User Target: Designed for athletes and everyday exercisers looking to enhance their breathing performance and track CO2 output during workouts.